 So you’re thinking about setting up a general contracting business - congrats!
 What’s next?

 Chances are you’ve never set up a contracting business in South Dakota.
-Whether you’re an old pro at starting businesses or this is your first leap into entrepreneurship, you want to make sure everything is set up correctly.
+But, whether you're an old pro at starting businesses or this is your first leap into entrepreneurship, you want to make sure everything is set up correctly.
 After all, nobody wants the local government or the tax man on their back.
-While there are some requirements you need to sort out, getting a South Dakota contractor’s license isn’t hard.
+While there are some requirements you need to sort out, getting a South Dakota contractors license isn’t hard.

 As soon as you see the requirements and forms for getting your contractor’s license, your first instinct may be to shrug it off and leave the work for another day.
-Does the government really need to get into your business?
+Does the government really need to get into your business by requiring a license?
 They do, and for a good reason.

 Your South Dakota contractor’s license will also require business insurance.
 Just as business licenses are similar to drivers licenses, general liability insurance is like car insurance.
 If there’s an accident on the job and a person is injured, or property is damaged or stolen, insurance protects your personal finances.
 The average claim for property damage is $30,000.
 When you have business insurance, you don’t have to worry about paying all of that out of pocket.

 You may need to show proof of business insurance to get your license.

 That’s where we come in.
 Compare free insurance quotes for policies as low as $19.58/month.*Start Here >